deis/deis/README.md

 ## Build Deis

-Use `make build` to assemble all of the Deis components from Dockerfiles.
+Use `make pull` to download cached layers from the public Docker Index.
+Then use `make build` to assemble all of the Deis components from Dockerfiles.
 Grab some coffee while it builds the images on the CoreOS VM (it can take a while).

 ```
+make pull
 make build
 ```